White Portland cement

 White Portland cement or white ordinary Portland cement (WOPC) is similar to ordinary, gray Portland cement in all aspects except for its high degree of whiteness.
-Obtaining this color requires substantial modification to the method of manufacture, and because of this, it is somewhat more expensive than the gray product.
+Obtaining this color requires substantial modifications to the method of manufacturing.
+It requires a much lower content in colored impurities in the raw materials (essentially limestone and clay) used to produce clinker: low levels of Cr2O3, Mn2O3, and Fe2O3), but above all, a higher temperature is needed for the final sintering step in the cement kiln (1600 to 1700 °C in place of 1450 °C for ordinary Portland cement) because of the higher melting point of the mix depleted in iron oxides (serving as flux in Portland cement).
+Because of this, the process is more energy demanding and the white cement is somewhat more expensive than the gray product.

 Uses

 White Portland cement is used in combination with white aggregates to produce white concrete for prestige construction projects and decorative work.
 White concrete usually takes the form of pre-cast cladding panels, since it is not economical to use white cement for structural purposes.
 White Portland cement is also used in combination with inorganic pigments to produce brightly colored concretes and mortars.
 Ordinary cement, when used with pigments, produces colors that may be attractive, but are somewhat dull.
 With white cement, bright reds, yellows and greens can be readily produced.
 Blue concrete can also be made, at some expense.
 The pigments may be added at the concrete mixer.
 Alternatively, to guarantee repeatable color, some manufacturers supply ready-blended colored cements, using white cement as a base.
 To be "white", the powdered material must have a reflectance value ("L value") in excess of 85%.
 A particular success in the use of WOPC and added pigments is monocouche renders.